Xilinx/versal-restart-trd/sw/yocto-layers/meta-vssr-trd/recipes-apps/vssr-trd/vssr-trd/notebooks/data/apu_ss.md

 In case of Linux, the scope for the restart is recorded and remembered by ATF through sysfs entry update.
 During the Linux reboot call, the ATF issues `PmSystemShutdown` call to PLM with `subsystem` as an argument for restart type.

 > Note: Currently Idling/Reset of the PL peripherals is not supported by PLM.
-This demo relies on Linux drivers and application to idle the ongoing traffic from PL periperhals.
+This demo relies on Linux drivers and application to idle the ongoing traffic from PL peripherals.

 #### Python Module & Jupyter wrapper.
 This operation can be performed from the python module vssr_trd, which is used by this notebook.